 - AddTrust External CA Root, issued by AddTrust External CA Root

-The onboarding configuration utility site is hosted by a trusted 3rd party vendor (SecureW2) and provides an onboarding tool which will configure your device (based on the OS type of your device) for eduroam access.
+The onboarding configuration site is hosted by a trusted 3rd party vendor (SecureW2.com) and provides an onboarding tool which will configure your device (based on the OS type of your device) for eduroam access.
 When accessing the site through the URL below, you will be placed into the User interface for the configuration tool on the site.

-The SecureW2 JoinNow (the name of the new onboarding configuration tool) will launch an interface to the SecureW2 MultiOS JoinNow service.
+Once you click on the URL below, it will launch an interface to the SecureW2 MultiOS JoinNow service.

-Clicking on the JoinNow button in the middle of the user interface will start the download of the onboarding agent to your Machine (windows, MacBooks, iOS, Android, etc.).
+Clicking on the JoinNow button in the middle of the user interface will start the download of the onboarding agent for your Machine (windows, MacBook’s, iOS, Android, etc.).

-Depending on your machine OS type, you will receive specific instructions to complete the onboarding process through the JoinNow User Interface.
+Depending on your machine’s OS type, you will receive specific instructions to complete the onboarding process through the JoinNow User Interface.
 Please follow the instructions provided.

 - To get onboard with eduroam Wi-Fi, visit the Securew2 onboarding site, onboard.wifi.uw.edu, This site provides instructions and access to the UW eduroam installer.